Alex Bregman Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The 10.2 strikeouts per nine innings put together by the Rangers pitching staff ranks fourth in the league.
+- The pitching staff for the Rangers has a collective 9.9 K/9, the fourth-best in the league.

-- The Rangers' 3.80 team ERA ranks eighth among all league pitching staffs.
+- The Rangers have a 4.06 team ERA that ranks 11th among all league pitching staffs.

-- The Rangers give up the sixth-fewest home runs in baseball (12 total, 0.9 per game).
+- Rangers pitchers combine to give up the fifth-fewest home runs in baseball (12 total, 0.9 per game).

-- Gray (1-1) gets the starting nod for the Rangers, his third of the season.
+- The Rangers will send Heaney (1-1) to the mound for his third start of the season.

-- The right-hander last pitched on Sunday against the Chicago Cubs, when he threw 5 2/3 innings, allowing two earned runs while giving up six hits.
+- In his last time out on Tuesday, the left-hander threw five innings against the Kansas City Royals, giving up no earned runs while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.